john-f2/FlashCards/README.md

 # Flash Cards Project

 Flash Card Application built with Java.
 I created this to help me study for classes, specifically Chinese.
 I also created this to help me learn how to use JavaFx.
-The application is uses SQLite to store all the flash card data.
+The application uses SQLite to store all the flash card data.

 The idea is that users create a "Flash Card Stack" which then you can add cards into that stack